-1 Prepared for inclusion in the The Oxford Handbook of Historical Political Economy, edited by Jeff Jenkins and Jared Rubin.
+&lt;sup>1 Prepared for inclusion in the The Oxford Handbook of Historical Political Economy, edited by Jeff Jenkins and Jared Rubin.
 Author affiliations: University of California, Berkeley (Anna Callis and Thad Dunning) and Princeton University (Guadalupe Tuñón).

 Empirical research on historical political economy (HPE) has been transformed over recent decades by what is sometimes called the "design-based" turn.
-Historical natural experiments, instrumental-variables and regression-discontinuity designs, and especially different varieties of difference-in-differences methods are the workhorses of much contemporary research on politics and economics in historical settings.2 For many quantitatively oriented scholars, these methods have replaced a previous reliance on the selection-on-observables assumptions made in applications of multivariate regression and related approaches.
-These days, claims to valid causal inference in quantitative work often rely on some plausible as-if random assignment to a treatment variable or some means of testing key identifying assumptions, for example, through placebo tests.3 The so-called "credibility revolution" appears firmly established in HPE: the revolutionaries are practically retirees.4
+Historical natural experiments, instrumental-variables, and regression-discontinuity designs, and especially different varieties of difference-in-differences methods are the workhorses of much contemporary research on politics and economics in historical settings.
+For many quantitatively oriented scholars, these methods have replaced a previous reliance on the selection-on-observables assumptions made in applications of multivariate regression and related approaches.
+These days, claims to valid causal inference in quantitative work often rely on some plausible as-if random assignment to a treatment variable or some means of testing key identifying assumptions, for example, through placebo tests.
+The so-called "credibility revolution" appears firmly established in HPE: the revolutionaries are practically retirees.

 Yet many scholars voice unease-we think rightly-about what design-based empirical research can contribute to our general knowledge of historical political economy.
-Sometimes, this discomfort is cast in terms not only of a paucity of theory but also in terms of the kinds of theory that a focus on as-if random assignment can help to test.
+Sometimes, this discomfort is cast in terms not only of a paucity of theory but also in terms of the kinds of theory that a focus on as-if random assignment can test.
 Rozenas (2021), for example, suggests that prioritizing the role of as-if random for empirical assessment may give pride of place to contingent factors as key causes in quantitative HPE.
 Yet the treatments that may really matter for outcomes about which we care may be sticky, very non-random, and quite difficult to manipulate.
 Other times, the worry is more about the difficulty of extrapolating findings beyond the particular design features that allow for credible design-based causal inference in specific. sometimes apparently idiosyncratic, settings.
-Gailmard (2021a,b), for instance, argues that achieving the important goal of extrapolation from empirical findings in a particular case depends, first, on theory and second, often on "weaker" methods relying mainly on selection-on-observables assumptions.
+Gailmard (2021a, b), for instance, argues that achieving the important goal of extrapolation from empirical findings in a particular case depends, first, on theory and second, often on "weaker" methods relying mainly on selection-on-observables assumptions.
 Yet, if theory and those weaker methods are sufficient for extrapolation to a new case, he argues, then they may be sufficient for inference in the original setting in which the design-based method was used-casting some doubt on the utility or inferential priority granted to the tools of the credibility revolution in the first place.

-These concerns about the contributions of design-based methods are multifaceted.5 As a whole, though, we think they often relate to the capacity of the credibility revolution to generate cumulative learning, also known as the accumulation of knowledge.
+These concerns about the contributions of design-based methods are multifaceted.
+As a whole, though, we think they often relate to the capacity of the credibility revolution to generate cumulative learning, also known as the accumulation of knowledge.
+By this, we mean valid, useful, or correct insights, e.g. about the working of the social and political world, that build on or depend on one another, often (though not always) across distinct studies conducted by different researchers.
 While internal validity is a key part of learning, two other dimensions of causal assessment seem especially critical: (i) the generalizability of causal claims and findings; and (ii) evidence on the mechanisms that connect causes to effects.
-These topics are not identical, but they are certainly related.
-As many philosophers of science have underscored, mechanisms can be critical for generalizability.
-For example, knowing the mechanism that led cause X to produce effect Y in context A shapes expectations about whether we would expect a similar effect in context B, where the key
+These topics are not identical, but

-2 See, e.g. Angrist and Krueger (2001); Diamond and Robinson (2010); Cantoni and Yuchtman (2021); or Valencia Caicedo (2021).
+&lt;sup>2 See, e.g. Angrist and Krueger (2001); Diamond and Robinson (2010); Cantoni and Yuchtman (2021); or Valencia Caicedo (2021).
+For reviews of other important approaches employed in HPE, see Gailmard (this volume) and Bateman and Teele (2020).

-3 On placebo tests, see e.g. Eggers et al. (2022).
+&lt;sup>3 On placebo tests, see e.g. Eggers et al. (2022).

-4 On the revolution and the revolutionaries, see Angrist and Pischke (2010).
+&lt;sup>4 On the revolution and the revolutionaries, see Angrist and Pischke (2010).